International Cultural Relations Council

 = act as a central, virtual knowledge-hub for current multidisciplinary thought and research on the role of culture in international relations, peace and security, highlighting, in particular, the cultural narrative underlying countries' IR strategies and actions

-= follow trends and developments in countries' international cultural relations actions, including cultural investment, priorities underlying geographic and thematic key areas of international cultural cooperation, as well as methods of engagement and outreach
+= provide a regular international news digest of trends and developments in countries' international cultural relations actions, including cultural investments, initiatives, priority areas, as well as methods of engagement and outreach

 The ICR Council builds on the work of the Funders Task Force on Culture and Development, an informal network of bilateral and multilateral agencies, banks and foundations committed to enhancing the role of culture in international development cooperation that was established at a meeting in 2012 at the European Investment Bank.